pkoech/Packet-Routing/README.md

 Flooding packets is problematic when the network has loops.
 Let see this in action by launching the simulator with the topos.candy topology, which has a loop.

 ``$ python simulator.py --start --default-switch-type=examples.hub topos.candy``

+**Testing**
+To help you check your work, we provide you with unit and comprehensive tests.
+  `$ python dv_unit_tests.py 5`
+For comprehensive tests run
+`$ python simulator.py --default-switch-type=dv_router \ --default-host-type=dv_comprehensive_test.TestHost \ topos.rand --switches=5 --links=10 --seed=1 \ dv_comprehensive_test --seed=43`
+  `>>> start()`
+This command will launch the simulator on a pseudorandomly generated topology with 5 switches and 10 links.
+The comprehensive test will start running after you enter start() into the Python terminal.
+As usual, you may observe the test progress in the visualizer.

+The comprehensive test will run indefinitely until a test failure occurs.
+If that happens, you can type commands into the Python terminal and use the visualizer to debug.